sparkflows/sparkflows-docs/docs/user-guide/connectors/databricks.rst

 Processor Configurations for SaveDatabricksTable
 ++++++++

-* DATABRICKS DATABASE : Click on BROWSE STUDIO DB and select specified database.
+* DATABRICKS DATABASE : Click on ``BROWSE STUDIO DB`` and select specified database.
-* DATABRICKS TABLE : Click on BROWSE STUDIO TABLE and select specified Table.
+* DATABRICKS TABLE : Click on ``BROWSE STUDIO TABLE`` and select specified Table.
 * FORMAT : The tables can be saved into CSV, JSON, Parquet and ORC file formats.
-* SAVE MODE : Append, overwrites, ErrorifExists or Ignore
+* SAVE MODE : Append, overwrites, ErrorifExists or Ignore.

 .. figure:: ../_assets/configuration/savedatabricks_configuration.PNG
    :alt: Databricks